eduardoboucas/compat-report/README.md

 To install it, clone the repository (or [download the ZIP archive](https://github.com/eduardoboucas/compat-report/archive/master.zip)) and follow the instructions on how to [install a temporary add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

+Choose the `dist/` sub-directory as the source for the temporary add-on.
+After this, you should get a new tab in your Developer Tools panel.

 ## Usage

 To get a compatibility report, navigate to the page you want to inspect and open the **Compatibility** tab.